CamilleBreillot/kalaa-react-app/README.md

-# kalaa-app
+# SmartCollect app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Rails backend API using this [template](https://github.com/lewagon/rails-templates)

 ### About this project

-Kalaa app is a food collection reporting app for store manager and corporate social responsibility manager (CSR manager)
+SmartCollect app is a food collection reporting app for store manager and corporate social responsibility manager (CSR manager)

 ### Built With